joedefen/luks-tray/README.md

 ---
 ## Limitations

-- **Not for whole disk encryption** - Excludes system mount points like `/`, `/home`, `/var` to avoid interfering with boot-time encrypted volumes
+- **Not for whole disk encryption** - Designed for fixed and removable partition and file containers.
+Thus, excludes system mount points like `/`, `/home`, `/var` to avoid interfering with boot-time encrypted volumes.
-- **No udisks2 integration** - May not always play nicely with desktop auto-mounting tools; so mount and unmount containers with the same tool for the best results.
+- **No udisks2 integration** - Manages its own mount/unmount state.
+Mixing mounts/unmounts desktop auto-mounting tools may not produce the best results.
 - **Loop device requirement** - File containers require `lsblk` to show them as loop devices (standard on most distros)
 - **Single filesystem focus** - Containers with multiple filesystems are out of scope of this tool and get very limited support (i.e., mostly handling only the first filesystem).
 ---